 “Yeah, I’d like that” I said finally.

-Before going I gave her one last kiss, said goodbye and watch her skip away like some deer into the night.
+Before going I gave her one last kiss, said goodbye and watch her skip away like some rare deer into the night.
 She rounded a corner and just like that she was gone forever.
 Drenched in the silent solitude of foreign lands, I stood alone in the night once more.
 I would have thought that I’d have gotten used to this scenario by now, but for some reason this night the thought of what just happened consumed me.
-As I walked back to my hostel under those flickering street-lights, a sad feeling filled my flesh and bones.
+As I walked back to my hostel under those flickering streetlights, a sad feeling filled my flesh and bones.
 There was just something different about this time – about this woman.
 It was in her eyes.
 Deep down in those hazel eyes I could really see the alternative life so many other men my age would go on to live.
 I could see myself being a settled soul with a steady job, coming home to a loving wife and kids.
 I could see myself going on summer vacations and walking in the park together.
 I could imagine the polka dot dresses she would wear to our anniversary meals.
-I could imagine the way she would smile at me on a sunday morning.
-Such thoughts weighed heavy on my mind and I gradually got lost in all of them – entertaining them, playing with them, toying with them – but I knew deep inside of me that it was a reality out of reach.
+I could imagine the way she would smile at me in bed on a Sunday morning.
+Such thoughts weighed heavy on my mind and I gradually got lost in all of them – entertaining them, playing with them, toying with them – but I knew deep inside of me that it was a reality far out of reach.